Setting Up Performance Management

 Here is a description of the fields you see here:

-Next, we will examine the lower half of the screen, which sets out which forms your wish to use, and the permissions surrounding them.
+Next, we will examine the lower half of the screen, which sets out which forms you wish to use, and the permissions surrounding them.

 There are 4 types of parties that you can involve in the review.
 These are: